section-engineering-education/engineering-education/content/articles/functional-programming-with-java-lambda/index.md

 Lambda was introduced to implement behaviour code.
 This code makes it easier through the creation of a function that performs a specific task.
 Also, this code does not belong to any existing class thus treated as a value.

-At the end of the article, the reader will be able to understand Java functional programming. assigning lambdas to an interface. working with lambda expression with a different number of parameters. the reader will also be able to convert the object or class method to lambdas function with less code.
-The reader will also understand the importance of using function programming
+In this article, the reader will be able to understand Java functional programming and learn how to assign lambdas to an interface.
+We will work with lambda expressions using a different number of parameters.
+The reader will also be able to convert the object or class method to lambdas function with less code.
+The reader will also understand the importance of using functional programming.

 ### Prerequisites
 To follow along with this tutorial, the reader should have: